Nibezak/payflow-package/docs/core/reference/products.md

 # Product Shipping

-By default Lunar will mark all product variants as `shippable`.
+By default Payflow will mark all product variants as `shippable`.
 If you don't need to ship a certain variant then you can simply set this to false.

 ```php